 How to Check the DPI of an Image

 When working with images on your computer, their DPI resolution might become relevant.
-DPI stands for Dots Per Inch, and it represents how many pixels are there within the span of one inch.
+DPI stands for Dots Per Inch, and it represents how many pixels are within one inch.
 Higher DPI usually translates to better image quality.

 Since DPI is not the information an average user encounters in everyday work, you’ll have to check the image details to get this info.
 To do this, open the image file’s properties via Windows Explorer.
 Of course, image editing programs like Adobe Photoshop or GIMP can give you this info, too.